Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 How to Make This Creamsicle Cake

-- The first step of all of my cakes with citrus is to aggravate the zest to release all of its fragrance and flavor.
+- Mix zest with sugar.
+The first step of all of my cakes with citrus is to aggravate the zest to release all of its fragrance and flavor.
 To do this, I like to mix the zest with the sugar.
 The sharp edges of the sugar crystals will help with aiding this process.

-- Then, add in the butter and vanilla and beat away.
+- Beat the sugar, butter and vanilla.
+Then, add in the butter and vanilla and beat away.
 Remember, fat carries flavor.
 All of this being beaten together will ensure a super flavorful, orange-tasting cake.

 - Then you whisk together the milk, egg whites and orange juice.
 In goes in the dry ingredients and you alternate with adding the liquid ingredients until you get a cohesive cake batter.